 - A 300-500 word essay that speaks to your experience learning a new skill or piece of knowledge that you recently developed at a job, in the classroom, or on your own

-You will also be asked a series of questions such as how you heard about this scholarship, if you identify as a female, if you live in Salt Lake City and if you would be willing to relocate.
+You will also be asked a series of questions such as how you heard about this scholarship, if you live in Utah, and if you would be willing to relocate.

-Together, we are excited to invest in the future of women in the tech industry.
+Together, we are excited to invest in the future and increase diversity in the tech industry.